Apple Reduced Face ID Accuracy To Ease Production, Bloomberg Reports - Slashdot

 In order to speed up the production of iPhone X, which Apple plans to begin shipping starting November 3, the iPhone-maker told its suppliers that they could reduce the accuracy of the Face ID facial recognition system, Bloomberg reported on Wednesday, citing multiple people familiar with the matter.
 Earlier reports suggest that suppliers were facing difficulties manufacturing the Face ID system, something that was holding them back from manufacturing enough iPhone X units for the holiday season.
 From the report: As Wall Street analysts and fan blogs watched for signs that the company would stumble, Apple came up with a solution: It quietly told suppliers they could reduce the accuracy of the face-recognition technology to make it easier to manufacture, according to people familiar with the situation.
 Apple is famously demanding, leaning on suppliers and contract manufacturers to help it make technological leaps and retain a competitive edge.
 While a less accurate Face ID will still be far better than the existing Touch ID, the company's decision to downgrade the technology for this model shows how hard it's becoming to create cutting-edge features that consumers are hungry to try.
 And while Apple has endured delays and supply constraints in the past, those typically have been restricted to certain iPhone colors or less important offerings such as the Apple Watch.
 This time the production hurdles affected a 10th-anniversary phone expected to generate much of the company's revenue.
 Apple has denied the claims made in Bloomberg report.

-Apple has already denied it (Score:3)
+Apple has already denied it (Score:5, Informative)

 Re: (Score:2)